jchen03/jchen03/README.md

 📚 **Projects**
 ---
-You can find my projects on my portfolio
+You can find my projects on my [portfolio.](https://github.com/jchen03/Portfolio)

 🛠️ Tools
 ---